Care and Financial Assessments

 Your home would only be included in your assets if you live alone, or both you and your partner were moving to a home.
 However, for the first 12 weeks after admission to a home on a permanent basis, the local authority will not take into account your house as part of your assets.

 If your capital is less than £12,750 in England then your local authority may pay for your care.

 You will have to pay for the full costs of your care if you have more than £21,000 in England.

 For every £250 you have over the lower limit, the authorities will pay £1 less.

 Nursing Care and Funded Nursing Care

-If you are assessed as requiring Nursing care you will be eligible for Funded Nursing Care (FNC) of £101.00 per week from the local Primary Care Trust.
-In most cases the home have this paid directly to them, so please ensure when you are given a weekly fee for a home, to ask whether the fee is inclusive of FNC.
+If you are assessed as requiring nursing care you will be eligible for Funded Nursing Care (FNC) of £101.00 per week from the local Primary Care Trust.
+In most cases this is paid directly to the home, so please ensure that you ask whether this is inclusive of FNC when you are given a weekly fee for a home.

 The above information is based on Your Health Limited’s understanding and interpretation of the current rules.
 You should seek advice for information based on your own personal circumstances.